apache/couchdb/share/doc/src/intro/api.rst

 opened in the beginning open for a moment, but then closed it after it received the entire response.

-Throughout the book, we'll show more requests with the ``-v`` option, but we'll omit some of the headers we've seen here and include only those that are important for the particular request.
+Throughout the documents, we'll show more requests with the ``-v`` option, but we'll omit some of the headers we've seen here and include only those that are important for the particular request.